JonStargaryen/structuredistiller/readme.md

 Be sure to test the installation of the dependencies beforehand.

+### Installation
+* I cannot provide an easy way to install StructureDistiller.
+* Personally, I use a docker container to handle the dependencies - feel free to contact me for my dockerfile and help in setting everything up.

 ### Known Problems & Limitations
 * Use single chain, single domain structures as input.
 Structures should be small (i.e. up to 200 residues) to avoid problems.